kermitgrey/covid19_review/README.md

              and creates an output file of state counties by fips code.</li>
         <li> generatePopData: This loads the file co-est2019-alldata.csv and
              generates a output file of census population estimates for all counties.</li>
-        <li> generateCovidDaily - This receives a file (from 5 below) and transforms
+        <li> generateCovidDaily - This receives a file (from v. below) and transforms
              that file into a daily count of either cases or deaths and writes it out to file.</li>
         <li> retrieveCovidData - This retrieves a couple of csv files from an
-             external website and calls the function (in 4 above) that transforms those files into daily counts of confirmed cases or deaths.</li>
+             external website and calls the function (in iv. above) that transforms those files into daily counts of confirmed cases or deaths.</li>
     </ol>
     </ul>